Kobby6-lang/Dino-Game/README.md

 Make a private void called OnEnable and Animate.

 Add in frame ++ to animate to increase the frame rate.

 Then add in if statement saying check if the frame is greater or equal to sprites length then return to zero.

 Then Add in another if statement making sure that the frame will stay in bounds of the array.

- Once animate has be called inkoke the animate by 1 sec / game manager instance. game speed.
+ Once animate has be called inkoke the animate by 1 sec / game manager instance game speed.

  Add in invoke name of Animate 0 sec to call this function after the game manager void start.

  Add in private void called OnDisable to get rid of the animation when not in use.

+ The code is simple saying that when animation enabled start up the animation when not in use stop animating.

+ This need to be able to allow the character to be have an animation and then stop animation when not in use.
  ,,,

     private void OnEnable()